 We formed DaVinci in 2001 to expand our capacity to provide property catastrophe reinsurance and certain lines of casualty and specialty reinsurance on a global basis.
 Third-party investors own a majority of the economic interest in DaVinci, which provides them with access to attractive risk while generating a management fee and a performance fee stream of income for us.
 In addition, we maintain a significant economic investment in DaVinci.
 We control a majority of the outstanding voting rights in DaVinci, DaVinci Reinsurance's holding company, and as a result, consolidate DaVinci in our financial results.
 RUM, a wholly owned subsidiary of RenaissanceRe, acts as the exclusive underwriting manager for DaVinci.
 Through our operating subsidiaries, principally Renaissance Reinsurance, we participate on every risk that DaVinci Reinsurance assumes, ensuring alignment.
-From time to time, Renaissance Reinsurance or certain other operating subsidiaries write business for both themselves and DaVinci Reinsurance, and then cede a portion to DaVinci Reinsurance.
+From time to time, Renaissance Reinsurance, and then cede a portion to DaVinci Reinsurance.